datanav/docs/configuration.rst

 Pumps are responsible for "pumping" data through the :ref:`pipe <pipe_section>` by reading :doc:`entities <entitymodel>` from a :ref:`source <source_section>` and writing them into a :ref:`sink <sink_section>`.
 The pump is also responsible for retrying failed writes of entities and logging its activity.
-It can also log ultimately failed entities to a "dead letter" dataset for manual inspection.
+It can also write ultimately failed entities to a "dead letter" dataset for manual inspection.
 Pumps log their :doc:`execution history <pump-execution>` in a internal dataset with the id "system:pump_execution:<pump_id>".
 See the :doc:`chapter on the pump execution dataset <pump-execution>` for more details about the contents of this dataset.